AndrzejLem/Hulu-Clone-Project---Learning/README.md

 ## General Info

 It is a clone of the Hulu homepage made with YouTube tutorial.
+Learning of coding with tutorial.

 ## Technologies
 Project is created with: